ansys/pydpf-composites/doc/source/index.rst

 Prerequisites
 '''''''''''''

-Here are some prerequistes for PyDPF Composites:
+Here are some prerequisites for PyDPF Composites:

 - Installation of `Ansys Workbench`_ from Ansys 2023 R1 or later.
 For more information, see `Compatibility`_ in the DPF help.